DuendeInexistente/Cirque/ShortStories/stars.md

 However and for the time being, O_U recalled it's wandering rays -each thick and heavy enough that a grown stallion would've had to put effort to lift it- and gained height shaping all rays into a bowl-like shape around it's single circle plate, then used all spare power on it's radio systems.

+There was faint static-- on the night of their fall[^fall]